PowerShell/whatsnew/README.md

 ## NOTE

-This is a prototype for a draft [RFC]().
+This is a prototype for a draft [RFC #317](https://github.com/PowerShell/PowerShell-RFC/pull/317).
 We are not taking issues or PRs at this time.
 Please comment on the draft RFC.